 Data Protection Act - What is the Data Protection Act?

-The Data Protection Act of 1998 is the UK law that governs the processing and handling of personal information
+The Data Protection Act (1998) is a UK law that governs the processing and handling of personal information.

 Keep your data stored safely in the cloud.
 Try Debitoor online invoicing software free for 7 days.

-- Is adequate, relevant and not excessive for the intended purposes
+- Adequate, relevant and not excessive for the intended purposes

-- Is accurate and up-to-date – individuals have the right to have inaccurate personal data corrected or destroyed
+- Accurate and up-to-date – individuals have the right to have inaccurate personal data corrected or destroyed

-- Be processed in line with the rights of the individuals
+- Processed in line with the rights of the individuals

-- Is secured against accidental loss, destruction or damage against unauthorised or unlawful processing
+- Secured against accidental loss, destruction or damage against unauthorised or unlawful processing

 Data Protection Act and Debitoor

-Cloud-based accounting and invoicing software like Debitoor strictly adheres to the DPA principles both regarding the data of our users, as well as the data stored in their accounts.
+Debitoor’s cloud-based accounting and invoicing software strictly adheres to the strictly adheres to the principles of the Data Protection Act – both regarding the data of our users, as well as the data stored in their accounts.
 Read more about security as a Debitoor user.